 Little Grizzly foraging in the first real snow fall around here, making the surroundings have a feel of winter.
 Lots of berries still to be eaten, and the bears will be in full on fattening up as much as possible before they head to hibernation.
 Super hard to get a good focus through the snow, but I feel lucky to see such a cool thing.
 Wyoming never ceases to amaze me

-We hope your winter stay at Turpin Meadow Ranch is a good one, and that this post has given you ideas of what to expect for winter wildlife.
-Of course, if you have any questions, you can always ask us, either in advance, or when you reach the ranch!
+We hope your winter stay at the ranch is a good one, and that this post has given you ideas of what to expect for winter wildlife.
+Of course, if you have any questions, you can always ask us, either in advance, or when you reach the ranch.
 We’re happy to help plan your perfect winter adventure.